awesomeness1jake/simpsons2_audio/README.md

 # Research

   ### Oddities
-  - Speech Audio had to be done through openIV using flag "DescriptorsInOrder True" without that flag the audio wouldn't play.
+  - Speech AWCs had to be done through openIV using flag "DescriptorsInOrder True" without that flag the audio wouldn't play.
   - The Speech AWCs cannot be opened on Codewalker

   ### Getting the speech hash thing (idk what this would be called)